Last Updated: June 5, 2026

 Update Journal on Adding Career Value - 15 minutes

-One project management idea is that project managers become content experts as their career develops.
+One project management idea is that project managers become content experts as their careers develop.
 If they manage software development projects, they become experts in software development; if they manage commercial construction, they become experts in commercial construction.
 Along with their content expertise, they develop expert plans, or Microsoft Project Templates, for specific projects.
-It is one thing to be an expert at commercial building; having a portfolio of expert plans for different projects adds much more value.
+It is one thing to be an expert in commercial building; having a portfolio of expert plans for different projects adds much more value.

 Journal question: